doctrine/phpcr-odm-documentation/en/reference/basic-mapping.rst

     id will change.
 This was discussed thoroughly and is considered the best solution.

-    If you need to reference a document reliably even when moving, look at the @ReferenceOne and the @Uuid annotations explained in the next chapter.
+    If you need to reference a document reliably even when moving, look at the @ReferenceOne and the @Uuid annotations explained in the :doc:`next chapter <association-mapping>`.

 While you can manually assign the id, this is not recommended.
 When manually assigning, you need to ensure that the parent document resulting from the assigned path exists.
 The recommended way